 I know this is going to sound crazy, but try it.
 Take one gallon of warm water and dissolve a cup of sugar into it.
 Take this sweet solution and pour it onto excess grout on a floor.
 If you have wall tile with too much grout, then soak paper towels in the solution and place them on the tile.

 Keep the tile wet with the sugar water for at least two hours.
-After this dwell time is complete, use a nylon scrub pad and scrub a small area.
+After this dwell time is complete, use a new Dobie nylon scrub pad and scrub a small area.
 You should see instant results.
 It may take more than one application of sugar water to completely remove the grout film.